Business of Sport and Entertainment

 Command of the English language at minimum CEF level B-1, preferably level B-2.

-Students have to be available on a full-time basis.
+Students have to be available on a full-time basis on Monday-Tuesday-Wednesday-Thursday, total study-effort average 30 hrs per week.

-1. Bidding and hosting of events - 3 ECTS - Written test (TS) and 1 paper (PA)
+1. Bidding and Hosting of Sport Events - 5 ECTS - Written test (TS)

-2. Live Music and Dance Events - 3 ECTS - Written test (TS) and 1 paper (PA)
+2. Live Music and Festivals - 5 ECTS - Written test (TS)

 Welcome the Experience Economy, B. Joseph Pine II and James Gilmore